CrashCash/FlashAirScripts/README.md

 http://docs.python-requests.org/en/master/

-You'll need to to change the **ip** variable at the top of each script to reflect the addess of the card on your network.
+You'll need to to change the **ip** variable at the top of each script to reflect the address of the card on your network.
 You can either use the raw IP address, or you can assign a hostname through your router.

 ### Setting up the card